 I recommend clothing that can be comfortably worn day after day for a wide variety of activities.
-My clothing is typically made from technical fibers or merino wool which provides good mobility, decent durability, is light weight, fast drying, and odor/strain resistant.
+My clothing is typically made from technical fibers or merino wool which provides good mobility, decent durability, is light weight, fast drying, and odor/stain resistant.
 I use mostly the same clothing for daily city life, backpacking, fitness, and travel.
 Given my mixed use, I generally constrain clothing styles and colors to be something that would be acceptable in a business meeting or at a nice restaurant.
 For example, no cargo pockets on the thigh.

 Below are some general recommendations.
 I have a number of posts with more specific recommends which have a clothing tag including:

 Conventional wisdom is that you should dress in three layers: a base to manage moisture, a middle to provide insulation, and a shell to protect you from the elements such as wind and rain.
 In colder conditions it is common to have multiple insulation layers which can be added or removed to to maintain comfort over a range of conditions.

 A slight variant of this system is to use a wind-shirt over the base layer.
 When people are engaged in high output aerobic activities the combination of high breathable base layer like the Patagonia’s Thermal Weight Capilene Hoody and a light weight unlined wind-shirt such as the Montbell Tacyon can keep the wearer comfortable for a surprising range of temperatures.
 When activity level drops or if the conditions turn harsh (below freezing temperatures with wind), insulation and/or a heavier shell layer are placed over the wind-shirt.